etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 Javascript is fun like that.

-With that ultra-brief primer on types, let's add types to the simple `Resume` function component in `resume.tsx`.
+With that ultra-brief primer on types, let's add types to the `Resume` function component in `resume.tsx`.

-To do this, we'll need to import the `FunctionComponent` type declaration from the React library.
+Import the `FunctionComponent` type declaration from the React library.
 Update the import section of `resume.tsx` to be:

 ```tsx
 import React, { FunctionComponent } from 'react'
 ```

-And now update the `Resume` function to use this type definition.
+And update the `Resume` function to use this type definition:

 ```js
 /** Responsive resume page. */